-A written remediation plan, with a timeline for completion, will be developed by the course instructor no later than seven days after the assessment grade is posted.
-The specific SLO(s) determined by the instructor to be deficient will be identified in the plan with a coinciding remediation learning experience.
-The student must meet the remediation plan criterion to demonstrate achievement of the relevant SLO(s), which is a (B) grade level standard, at a minimum.
-Once the student has met the pass standard for the relevant knowledge or skill, the specific SLO(s) will be considered remediated.
-At the time final course grades are issued, any outstanding remediation work will be considered "incomplete," and the student will be issued the temporary grade of Incomplete (I).
-The student will have until the midpoint of the next online cycle to complete any outstanding remediation work and resolve the incomplete grade.
-If a final course grade is not issued by the midpoint of the next online cycle, the Incomplete grade will ordinarily be converted to a grade of (F).
+A written remediation plan, with a timeline for completion, will be developed by the course instructor no later than 7 days after the grade of Incomplete is posted.
+The specific SLO(s) the instructor determines to be deficient will be identified in the plan with a coinciding remediation learning experience.
+The student must meet the remediation plan criterion to demonstrate achievement of the relevant SLO(s), which is a (B) grade pass standard, at a minimum.
+Once the student has met the grade pass standard for the relevant knowledge or skill, the specific SLO(s) will be considered remediated.

 Should a student not successfully achieve the remediation plan criterion with a minimum grade of (B), the student will be required to retake the course.
-Students are only allowed to retake one course during their tenure as graduate students in the program.
-As the curriculum is lockstep, should a student be required to re-take a course, an alternate plan of study will be devised by the program director for the student.
-Failure to successfully achieve a minimum grade of (B) in the repeated course or any subsequent SLP course will result in dismissal from the SLP program.
-Students will not be allowed to enroll in a clinical education experience until all relevant prerequisite requirements have been satisfied with a minimum grade of B.
+Students can remediate SLO(s) for two courses and retake one course during their tenure as graduate students in the SLP program.
+As the curriculum is lockstep, should a student be required to re-take a course, the program director will devise an alternate plan of study for the student.
+Failure to successfully achieve a minimum grade of (B) in the repeated course, any subsequent SLP course, or is required to remediate SLOs for a third course will result in dismissal from the SLP program.
+Students will not be allowed to enroll in a clinical education experience ("practicum") until all relevant SLOs have been satisfied with a minimum grade pass standard of B.

 Students are also required to maintain a minimum overall GPA of 3.0.
-Students who do not meet the minimum standard will be placed on academic probation.
+Students who do not meet the minimum overall GPA will be placed on academic probation.
 Students on academic probation must achieve a 3.0 GPA within the next 9 graduate credits.
 Failure to meet these terms will result in dismissal from the SLP program.

 It is the student's responsibility to effectively communicate with the instructor prior to the course completion date if there is an anticipated issue with completing the course requirements.
-If the student is not able to achieve the remediation plan criteria by the mid-point of the next online cycle, an extension for the grade of Incomplete may be approved with the support of the course instructor and program director and approval by the dean of the college.
+The instructor has the discretion to modify due dates of course formative and summative assessments but is not required to do so.
+If the student cannot achieve the remediation plan criterion by the mid-point of the next online academic cycle, an extension for the grade of Incomplete may be approved with the support of the course instructor and program director and approval by the college's dean.
 For further information on Academic Policies and Regulations, refer to: